May 31

 For many of us, our family’s summer schedule looks pretty wild compared to the other seasons.
 Some of us travel.
 For most of us the routines and structures that define our lives in the fall, winter and spring relax or maybe even suspend entirely.
 And, we need to fill kids' days–and get time back for us in the middle of it all!

 Even if our families’ schedules are up in the air, one thing we’re certain about is the value of outdoor play.
-If your family is joining us for Online Circle Time, our Leaders will help supply you and your little ones with new play ideas each week.
-But whether or not you've enrolled in a class, we're here to help your family get outside and foster learning.
+If your family follows along with our curriculum via Tinkergarten Home or you learn with a Tinkergarten Teacher in your area, you and your kids will get new play lessons each week.
+But whether or not you've enrolled, we're here to help your family get outside and foster learning.
 So we wanted to share a few tried and true ways we've learned as educators to set up your space to keep kids playing any time of year.
 How to do that?
 Play centers!

 Watch a quick video about the power of play centers: